 And the titles of the second half form the DVD factory's response:

 Dear Consumer: We are a humble factory.
 Maurice was caught unionizing our labor.
 President Hu forbids it.
 Due to constraints of time and budget, the ramblings of Maurice cannot be erased, so sorry.
-Please do not notify our contractors, especially the animal Keith Crawford.
+Please do not notify our contractors, especially the animal Keith Crofford.

 Season 6 titles apparently come from a list of ways to die: "Disemboweled by an Orphan", "Crushed by a Steamroller on My 53rd Birthday", "Collateral Damage in Gang Turf War", etc.

 Season 7's titles are also mashups using the names of movies, TV shows or other things combined with something else, usually the name of a shopping or food franchise, i.e "Batman Forever 21", "The Walking Dead Lobster", "Chipotle Miserables".

 The second and third seasons of Scooby-Doo and Scrappy-Doonote The 1980 and 1981 episodes, originally running under the "Richie Rich/Scooby-Doo Show" title made liberal use of using a noun or phrase, then immediately using Scooby's name, thereafter: "Lighthouse Keeper Scooby", "Dog Tag Scooby", "Way Out Scooby", and "Punk Rock Scooby" are among some of the many examples.

 The Simpsons name a lot of episodes like "X vs Y".
 "Homer vs. Patty and Selma", "Bart vs Thanksgiving", "Homer vs. Lisa and the Eighth Commandment", "Lisa vs. Malibu Stacy", "Bart vs. Australia", "Homer vs. the Eighteenth Amendment", "The City of New York vs. Homer", etc, etc.